JesiahTapia/jurspi/src/lib/models/README.md

 - Has one Claimant (Party)
 - Has one Respondent (Party)
-- Has one or more Arbitrators
+- Has many Arbitrators
 - Has many Documents
-- Contains timeline events
+- Has many TimelineEvents
+- Has one Contract
+- Has optional Evaluations

 References: